 Hawaii officials urge families of people missing after deadly fires to give DNA samples

-Authorities in Hawaii on Tuesday pleaded with relatives of those missing after the deadliest U.S. wildfire in more than a century to come forward and give DNA samples, saying the low number provided so far threatens to hinder efforts to identify any remains discovered in the rubble.
+Authorities in Hawaii pleaded with relatives of those missing after the deadliest U.S. wildfire in more than a century to come forward and give DNA samples, saying the low number provided so far threatens to hinder efforts to identify any remains discovered in the ashes.

-Some 1,000 to 1,100 names remain on a tentative, unconfirmed list of people unaccounted for after wildfires destroyed the historic seaside community of Lahaina on Maui.
-But the family assistance center so far has collected DNA samples from just 104 families, said Julie French, who is helping lead efforts to identify remains by DNA analysis.
+Some 1,000 to 1,100 names remain on the FBI's tentative, unconfirmed list of people unaccounted for after wildfires destroyed the historic seaside community of Lahaina on Maui.
+But the family assistance center so far has collected DNA from just 104 families, said Julie French, who is helping lead efforts to identify remains by DNA analysis.

-Maui Prosecuting Attorney Andrew Martin, who is running the center, said the number of family members coming in to provide DNA samples is "a lot lower than they've seen in other disasters," though it wasn't immediately clear why.
+Maui Prosecuting Attorney Andrew Martin, who is running the center, said that the number of family members coming in to provide DNA samples is "a lot lower" than in other major disasters around the country, though it wasn't immediately clear why.

 "That's our concern, that's why I'm here today, that's why I'm asking for this help," he said.

-Martin sought to reassure people that any samples would be used only to help identify victims of the fires and would not be entered into any law enforcement databases or used for any other purpose.
-Those who donate also would be not asked about their immigration status or U.S. citizenship, he said.
+Martin and French sought to reassure people that any samples would be used only to help identify fire victims and would not be entered into any law enforcement databases or used for any other purpose.
+People will not be not asked about their immigration status or citizenship, they said.

 "What we want to do -- all we want to do -- is help people locate and identify their unaccounted-for loved ones," Martin said.

+Compounding the collection problems are scams that have popped up, county officials said Wednesday.
+The family assistance center received reports about people receiving calls from individuals or organizations claiming to be with "DNA Services," the county said in a statement.
+The center's staff members are not calling community members to request DNA samples, it said.

-Two weeks after the flames tore through Lahaina, officials are facing huge challenges to determine how many of those perished and how many may have made it to safety but haven't checked in.
+Two weeks after the flames tore through Lahaina, officials are facing huge challenges to determine how many people who remain unaccounted for perished and how many made it to safety but haven't checked in.

 Something similar happened after a wildfire in 2018 that killed 85 people and destroyed the town of Paradise, California.
 Authorities in Butte County, home to Paradise, ultimately published a list of the missing in the local newspaper, a decision that helped identify scores of people who had made it out alive but were listed as missing.
 Within a month, the list dropped from 1,300 names to only a dozen.